Women's Museum of California: Helen Hawkins Memorial Library and Research Archive

 Part of the museum is a library and archive.
 The Helen Hawkins Memorial Library and Research Archive includes books and several special collections.
 Part of the special collections is the Alice Park Archive which collects artifacts from the women's suffrage movement from the late 19th century and early 20th century.
 The special collections also include papers documenting the career of Lucy Killea, a collection of materials relating to the UN Conference on the Status of Women and the Neff-LeClair Collection of period women's clothing dating from the 18th century on.

+The Women's Museum of California collections and archives is now part of the San Diego History Center.

 Film Festival

 The Women's Museum of California offers a Film Festival that showcases women who have worked in the film industry to show their film creations and share their experiences with others.
 The film festival includes a panel that consists of activists and filmmakers that discuss the representation and roles of women in the film industry environment.

 After eight years, the Women's Film Festival ended in 2021 due to the impact of the COVID-19 pandemic.
 The following year, the Women's Museum began sponsoring a "Women's Series" under the umbrella of the San Diego International Film Festival.